nikitavoloboev/data/readme.md

 Aside from this, you can of course also explore [Learn Anything](https://learn-anything.xyz) for things that you can learn about and I will often reference it from these notes.

+You can access any entry from this wiki super fast using my [Alfred My Mind]() workflow which alongside this wiki here, also searches through [various mind maps I've made](./meta/my-mind.md).

 <h1 align="center"> Other things I wrote and shared 📚</h1>
 I share my knowledge in a longer form by [writing articles](https://medium.com/@NikitaVoloboev) and making [YouTube videos](https://github.com/nikitavoloboev/my-youtube).

 I also love writing code that solves various problems I have and I share it all on [GitHub](https://github.com/nikitavoloboev).
 [Here](http://nikitavoloboev.xyz/projects/) you can find the things I have made and shared thus far.

-Finally, you can explore [my personal mind map](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#1004.6,-1.7,-2) that I use for my own personal productivity and research.
+For more things I have shared, you can look [here](./sharing/sharing.md).

+<h1 align="center"> Make your own wiki 📓</h1>

-And you can see more repositories and books similar to this one [here](https://github.com/RichardLitt/meta-knowledge).
+You can view other similar to this continuously updated wikis and knowledge bases [here](https://github.com/RichardLitt/meta-knowledge).

 Don't be afraid to create one of your own and share what you know with the world.